intel-analytics/ipex-llm/docs/docs/APIGuide/TFPark/tf-optimizer.md

 * **keras_model**: the tensorflow.keras model, which must be compiled.
 * **dataset**: a [TFDataset](./tf-dataset.md)
 * **optim_method**: the optimization method to be used, such as bigdl.optim.optimizer.Adam
-* **val_spilt**: Float between 0 and 1.
-Fraction of the training data to be used as validation data.

 ### set_train_summary